 Reducing Lectin Content

-Sprouting is perhaps the most well-known way to reduce the number of the anti-nutrients in the foods you’re eating and can also help to unlock additional nutrients.
-There are many different foods that can be sprouted and make the food not only more nutritious, with less anti-nutrients, but also more digestible!
+Sprouting is perhaps the most well-known way to reduce the number of anti-nutrients in the foods you’re eating and can also help to unlock additional nutrients.
+There are many different foods that can be sprouted and make the food not only more nutritious, with fewer anti-nutrients, but also more digestible!

 Sprouted pumpkin seeds, sprouted brown rice, and sprouted bread are just a few of the many possibilities for sprouting.

 These options exist in food stores with some variety, often by health-conscious companies.
-Alternatively, you can also take matters into your own hands and sprout your foods at home, however this process tends to be very time consuming and many choose to simply buy it sprouted in their local grocery or health food store.
+Alternatively, you can also take matters into your own hands and sprout your foods at home, however, this process tends to be very time consuming and many choose to simply buy it sprouted in their local grocery or health food store.

 Another way to reduce the impact of lectins is via supplementation.
-Certain supplements, such as d-mannose and n-acetyl glucosamine for example are capable of binding with the anti-nutrient, which appears to thereby render it useless and prevent it from causing damage to the gut.
+Certain supplements, such as d-mannose and n-acetyl glucosamine, for example, are capable of binding with the anti-nutrient, which appears to thereby render it useless and prevent it from causing damage to the gut.
 The difficulty with this is that there it is not known how much is necessary to effectively block lectins and furthermore how effective it is even capable of being when talking about making a huge impact instead of just making something better.

 Lectins And Inflammation